erazemp/nlp-project/README.md

 It is further divided into subfolders:

 * `corpus_construction`: contains code for constructing the corpus
+  * `context_extraction`: contains variable attempts for extracting context from sentences obtained in `preprocess` step.
+Each attempt will be in its own folder together with source code and final results.
+  * `preprocess`:

-  * `preprocess`: contains file `preprocess.py` which extracts pairs of sentences with same target word from Gigafida and stores them together in a JSON file.
+    * `homonyms.py` extracts grouped homonyms from sloWNet and stores them together in a JSON file.
+Script requires following arguments, editable in `main` function of the script:
+      * `homonyms_file`: path to corpus .xml file
+      * `output_json`: path to output JSON file, which will be generated, containing all the homonyms
+    * `preprocess_sskj.py` transforms gloss words into a list of lemmas that are contained in the gloss.
+Script requires following arguments, editable in `main` function of the script:
+      * `sskj_filename`:  path to SSKJ .xml file
+      * `result_filename`: path to output JSON file, containinga list of lemma forms of words in glosses
-  Script returns baseline for further corpus construction to extract context from sentences.
-    * script requires following arguments, editable in `main` function of the script:
+    * `preprocess_gigafida.py` extracts pairs of sentences with same target word from Gigafida and stores them together in a JSON file.
+Script returns baseline for further corpus construction to extract context from sentences script requires following arguments, editable in `main` function of the script:
-      * `gigafida_dirname`: path to corpus directory (that contains only .xml files)
+      * `gigafida_dirname`: path to corpus .xml file (that contains only .xml files)
       * `homonyms_filename`: path to file that has homonyms listed line by line in a text file
       * `corpus_filename`: name of the JSON file that is created at the end and contains pairs of sentences which both contain a homonym lemma
       * `word_limit`: limits maximum number of pairs of same lemma sentences a homonym can have
-  * `context_extraction`: contains variable attempts for extracting context from sentences obtained in `preprocess` step.
-  Each attempt will be in its own folder together with source code and final results.

 ## Instructions (How to run)
  **To-do**